The Sittaford Mystery, by Agatha Christie

 The Book

 The ladies Willette throw an afternoon party in the smallest of small villages called Sittaford, where they have rented a house from the grumpy old man, Captain Trevelyan.
 While at the party, and since the Ouija board has not yet been popularized, they decided to play a ghostly game of table turning.
-A spirit is summoned, but she soon gets board and leaves.
+A spirit is summoned, but she soon gets bored and leaves.
 With the game looking to fade away, another apparent spirit arrives.
 None other than Captain Trevelyan, claiming he has been murdered.
-Despite the lateness of the winter afternoon, and the certainty that it will snow before the six mile walk can be accomplished, Mr. Burnaby decides to walk to the next town over to make sure his best friend of over 40 is alright.
+Despite the lateness of the winter afternoon, and the certainty that it will snow before the six mile walk can be accomplished, Mr. Burnaby decides to walk to the next town over to make sure his best friend of over 40 years is alright.
 But when he gets there, low and behold, Captain Trevelyan is actually dead.

 When his nephew Jim Pearson is arrested for his murder, Pearson's fiancĂ©e, Emily Trefusis works her considerable charm to clear her beloved.
 Along the way, she keeps tongues wagging as she flirts with all of the single young men in order to get them to help her.
 And it seems none of them can help but fall in love with her.
 The real question is will we?